Mashaallah (horse): 1992: four-year-old season

-1992 saw Mashaallah improve from a modest handicapper- rated 96- to a three-time Group One winner capable of competing and winning at the highest level in middle and long distance races.
+1992 saw Mashaallah improve from a modest handicapper- rated 96- to a three-time Group One winner capable of competing and winning at the highest level in middle and long-distance races.
 In May he ran three times, winning a handicap at the Newmarket Guineas meeting, running second in the Listed Aston Park Stakes at Newbury, and then holding off Glity by a head in the Listed Prix de la Porte de Madrid at Longchamp.

-Mashaallah was then move straight into Group One company to face an international field in the Gran Premio di Milano.
+Mashaallah was then moved straight into Group One company to face an international field in the Gran Premio di Milano.
 Ridden by Steve Cauthen, Mashaallah took the lead two furlongs from the finish and ran on strongly to beat the French-trained filly Saganeca by three-quarters of a length.
 Mashaallah was then placed in the Princess of Wales's Stakes and the Prix Maurice de Nieuil before disappointing when finishing last of the six runners in the Aral-Pokal at Gelsenkirchen.

 In September, however, Mashaallah produced the best form of his career.
 He returned to Germany for the Grosser Preis von Baden in which he led from the start to win by one and a quarter lengths from the German Horse of the Year Platini.
 He was then sent to Ireland for the Irish St. Leger at the Curragh, where he faced a field of top-class stayers including Vintage Crop (Melbourne Cup), Drum Taps (Ascot Gold Cup x2), Snurge (St Leger, Canadian International) and Rock Hopper (Hardwicke Stakes x2).
 He was sent into the lead by Cauthen half a mile from home and ran on well under pressure to beat Snurge by a neck.

 In his final two races of the season Mashaallah finished unplaced in the Prix de l'Arc de Triomphe and the Canadian International Stakes.